mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 `mockoon-cli start --data https://domain.com/data.json`

-Depending on what option you selected during export, the CLI may prompt you to chose which environment you want to run.
-If your environment file or export file contains only one mock, it will run by default.

 You can also provide multiple parameters to customize your mock:

-- `--name` or `--index`: to select the environment to run without being prompted.
 - `--pname`: to provide a different name for the API mock process.
 The name will always be prefixed with 'mockoon-'.
 - `--port`: to override the port on which the mock process will run.